MarcinSutula/pwc-case-study/README.md

 - Start backend app - `npm run backend`
 - In new terminal start frontend app - `npm run frontend`

+Note - backend entity with migration script take care of creating station table and filling it with all stations data with already calculated voivodeship and county fields.
+Distance to same brand/competitor's station is calculated on the fly by backend when requested by frontend.

 Filtering:

 - All filters are case and polish letters insensitive